The current version is 2.7ck10

 This build script builds for your home architecture only (i.e., it does not make a Universal binary).
 If you want to make a Universal executable, you can use make uosx, but this requires that the .a libraries for libz, libpng and libjpeg also have been built as Universal which does not happen by default.
 I don't recommend this to the casual builder.
 If you want information on this, send me E-mail.

 Versions ck9 and later have a motifmaclauncher/ folder containing an Xcode project for building the shell application package.
-It can be built with Xcode 2.5 or later.
+It can be built with Xcode 2.5 or later, but versions without PowerPC compilation will inexplicably fail (you will need to alter the Xcode project to build for Intel only, and if you don't like this, my G5 says phbbbbbbt).
 Build the raw executable first, then build the Xcode project; it will incorporate the executable into its app package to make a distributable stand-alone unit.

 This port, graciously contributed by Jeroen Schot, restores current Linux support; although tested on Debian 5.0 it should work on any modern distro.
 This port should build a partially dynamically-linked Mosaic, although I do not run Linux locally and you should consider this port experimental.
 You must have already installed OpenMotif 2.1.31+ or compatible, as well as zlib, libpng, and libjpeg.
 Chances are your distro includes most of this already.
 It should compile on any architecture supported by Linux, not just x86.
 If you build a publicly-available RPM, DEB or other package, I would like to link to it or send people to it; please send me E-mail.